Law and Political Science

 In preparing students to tackle such questions, Stanford's JD/PhD program in political science combines a first-rate legal education with training from one of the strongest political science departments in the world.
 Stanford's rich heritage in areas pertaining to law, politics, and policy is also reflected in institutions bridging disciplines within Stanford and connecting the university to the policy world.

 These resources help Stanford provide an unparalleled experience for the next generation of cutting-edge scholars in law and political science.
 The program also prepares graduates to become leaders in other settings where it is valuable to understand the political context, consequences, and origins of laws and legal institutions.
-In recent years, students from Stanford's JD/PhD program in political science have joined the faculties at Columbia, Northwestern, the University of Southern California, the University of San Diego, and elsewhere.
+In recent years, students from Stanford's JD/PhD program in political science have joined the faculties at Columbia, MIT, Cornell, Northwestern, the University of Southern California, the University of San Diego, and elsewhere.
 Others have pursued careers in government, research institutes, or private law practice.